Scarcy/CWebServer/README.md

   - [ ] Create
   - [ ] Destroy
 - [ ] Task Queue
+- [ ] Since we want the threads to check routes after creation:
+  - I need to find a way to do that without compromising it's extendability.
+  - If I directly check the route from the threadpool library, it will be tightly coupled to the server code.

 ### Pseudo Steps for Using Thread Pool